 The letter starts off with a reminder that God had been active in the lives of the Jewish people for a very long time.
 The "forefathers" speaks of Abraham, Isaac, & Jacob as well as the leaders that would follow them.
 God spoke to them in various ways such as through dreams, the law, & prophecy.
 This was done through various prophets over the years and it was a progression in that no single prophet received the complete plan of God for man's salvation.

-but in these last days he has spoken to us by his Son, whom he appointed heir of all things, and through whom he made the universe.
+But now, in the acharit-hayamim, he has spoken to us through his Son, to whom he has given ownership of everything and through whom he created the universe.

 We see, here, that God has sent the Last Word to the Jewish people as well as to the rest of mankind.
 This Word is His only Son who has been given all things and in fact was there when everything was spoken into existence. (see Genesis 1)